Gravel Road Improvement

 posted by Secondary Roads

-Work continues on the county's gravel road improvement program.
+Gravel hauling is firing up again for 2024.
+Work started on Monday, April 22 for the county's gravel road improvement program.
 The gravel is paid for with Tax Increment Finance bonds.
 750 miles of county roads are targeted for improvement with up to 2000 tons of gravel per mile being added to the roads.
-Selected roads either had one or more residences per mile, had a feedlot or confined animal feeding operation, had traffic in excess of 50 vehicles per day, and/or were designated farm to market roads.
+Selected roads either had one or more residences per mile, had a feedlot or confined animal feeding operation, had traffic in excess of 50 vehicles per day, and/or were classified as farm to market roads.
 Up to 2000 tons of gravel per mile will be placed on these roads to rebuild the gravel base.

 The map below shows the roads that have received the first application of additional gravel: